 Grand Canyon Railway & Hotel Polar Express – Williams, AZ

 Before The Polar Express made it to the big screen, back when it was just a classic children’s story, the Grand Canyon Railway was bringing it to life in the wilderness of Williams, Arizona.
-And with so many years of experience, they’ve perfected the art of this joyful ride that sells out every year.
+With so many years of experience, they’ve perfected the art of this joyful ride that sells out every year.
 Just like in the book, the 60-minute ride leaves a sleepy town and heads out into the forest before a clearing in the trees reveals the North Pole, brightly lit for all to see.
 Christmas jammie-clad kids and their parents enjoy the ride from the comfort of festively decorated, old-fashioned cars that sprinkle more magic on the experience.

 Insider Tip: While you can definitely come for the train, many families tack on an overnight stay at the historic Grand Canyon Hotel to fully take in the magic of the season.

-Find out more: thetrain.com/the-polar-express
+Find out more: thetrain.com/events/polar-express/

-Find out more: newhoperailroad.com/northpoleexpress
+Find out more: newhoperailroad.com/santas-steam-spectacular/

 California Railroad Museum Polar Express – Sacramento, CA

 The California State Railroad Museum’s Polar Express ride has everything your little elf wants in a magical experience.
-A lonely hobo to greet him, a friendly, but hurried conductor wondering if he’s coming, and a special golden ticket he can use to come aboard.
-But what really sets this railroad adventure apart is the special, vintage train cars where all the fun stuff happens.
+A lonely hobo to greet him, a friendly, but hurried, conductor wondering if he’s coming and a special golden ticket he can use to come aboard.
+What really sets this railroad adventure apart is the special, vintage train cars where all the fun stuff happens.
 Whether you and your crew play it cool in the Kris Kringle or Gingerbread coach cars, or you want to live it up a bit in the French Quarter Lounge car or the El Dorado Parlor car—spectacular for big groups (hello, play date group reunion!)—you’ll have the perfect seat to watch the Christmas action unfold.